-The foundation of the Sherman Scholars Program is our high achieving students who possess a demonstrated aptitude in the STEM disciplines, a desire to teach, a willingness to explore the high-needs school environment, and a commitment to quality education for all children.
+The foundation of the Sherman Scholars Program is our high achieving students who possess a demonstrated aptitude in the STEM disciplines, a desire to teach, an interest in understanding the needs of urban families, schools, and communities, and a commitment to social justice and quality education for all children.
 Sherman Scholars have meaningful experiences that position them to attain academic success and to be well prepared for student teaching and full-time employment.

 Community: Scholars say the most salient component of the program is membership in a community of STEM scholars and teachers, which we call the “Sherman Family.”
 There is deep and sincere appreciation, concern, and respect among Sherman scholars and alumni.
 They support one another, advise one another, and celebrate one another.

 Academic Success: A primary value of the Sherman Program is a dedication to education, which starts with the commitment to one’s own learning.
 We believe great teachers are those who are always thirsty for knowledge and seek out learning opportunities.
 Sherman Scholars are students first.

 First Year Experience course: This is a one-credit course for the incoming cohort of scholars.
 The purpose is to prepare students for the transition to UMBC, to introduce scholars to the expectations and ways of the Sherman Program, and to build community within the cohort.

 Academic Coaching: In addition to academic advisor(s), students are advised by program staff.
 Program advising begins for incoming freshmen during the summer prior to matriculation and for all other students during the application process.
 Our philosophy of advising is that it is collaborative, goal-oriented, and comprehensive with a focus on short- and long-term goals.